 ![]() |

-The rope descends into the closet below
+The helm of the ship.
+The rope descends into the closet below for quick wardrobe changes |

 ![]() |

-across the top of the bedroom. |
+A unique rope bridge stretches across the top of the bedroom. |

 ![]() |

-The side of the ship's hull is peppered with
+The side of the ship's hull is peppered with cannon ports.
+They also serve as peep holes forwatching the uncool masses below. |

 ![]() |

 The base of the rope bridge is anchored on top of the jail cell.
+The designers welded a custom steel door for that real jail feeling. |

 ![]() |